-26. (1) The Registrar shall at such times as may be prescribed, publish a bulletin to be known as the Patents Gazette.

-(2) There shall be published in the Patents Gazette such matters as maybe required by this Actor as maybe prescribed and such other matters relating to applications for and grants of certificates of registration under sections 7 and 8 of this Act as the Registrar thinks fit to publish therein.

-(3) The Patents Gazette shall be available to members of the public, whether resident in Nauru or not, upon payment of the prescribed fee.
+- (1) The Registrar shall, at such times as may be prescribed, publish a bulletin to be known as the Patents Gazette. - (2) There shall be published in the Patents Gazette such matters as may be required by this Act or as may be prescribed and such other matters relating to applications for and grants of certificates of registration under Sections 7 and 8 as the Registrar thinks fit to publish. - (3) The Patents Gazette shall be available to members of the public, whether resident in the Republic or not, upon payment of the prescribed fee.

-OFFENCES
+27 Offences

-27. (1) Any person who makes or causes to be made a false entry in the Register or a writing falsely purporting to be a copy of an entry in the Register or produces in evidence any such writing knowing such entry to be false or such writing not to be an accurate copy of an entry in the Register is guilty of an offence and is liable to imprisonment for a period of two years and a fine of two thousand dollars.

-(2) Any person who falsely represents that any article sold, or offered or displayed for sale, by him is an article in relation to which an invention is the subject of a patent registered under this Act is guilty of an offence and is liable to a fine of one hundred dollars.

-For the purposes of this subsection any person who sells, or offers or displays for sale, an article having stamped, engraved or impressed thereon or in any way applied thereto the words "patent", "patented" or any other word expressing or implying that the article is patented shall be deemed to represent that article to be an article in relation to which an invention is the subject of a patent registered under this Act:
+- (1) A person who makes or causes to be made a false entry in the Register or a writing falsely purporting to be a copy of an entry in the Register or produces in evidence any such writing knowing such entry to be false or such writing not to be an accurate copy of an entry in the Register is guilty of an offence and is liable to imprisonment for a period of 2 years and a fine of \$2,000. - (2) A person who falsely represents that any article sold, or offered or displayed for sale, by him or her is an article in relation to which an invention is the subject of a patent registered under this Act is guilty of an offence and is liable to a fine of \$100. - (3) For the purposes of subsection (2) a person who sells, or offers or displays for sale, an article having stamped, engraved or impressed or in any way applied the words 'patent', 'patented' or any other word expressing or implying that the article is patented shall be deemed to represent that article to be an article in relation to which an invention is the subject of a patent registered under this Act:

-Provided always that it shall be sufficient defence to show to the satisfaction of the Court that the article was manufactured outside and imported into Nauru in the condition in which it was sold in Nauru and is in fact patented under the provisions of the law in force in the place where it was manufactured.
+Provided that it shall be sufficient defence to show to the satisfaction of the court that the article was manufactured outside and imported into the Republic in the condition in which it was sold in the Republic and is in fact patented under the provisions of the law in force in the place where it was manufactured.